Creating advocates for history through the stories of greater Los Angeles.

 The first was the site from which the accompanying photo from the museum’s collection was taken.
 This was the Los Angeles Normal School, the subject of a previous post on this blog, and which was established in the early 1880s as a teacher training school.
 In the mid-1920s, the school building was razed and the city’s Central Public Library rose there.

 Another major institutional presence noted in the center of the photo is St. Paul’s Episcopal Church.
-Located on the west side of Grand Avenue, between Fifth Street (at the left) and Sixth Street (to the right), the church was originally named St. Athanasius and its first location, from 1864, was at Temple and New High streets near the Plaza.
+Located on the west side of Olive Street, between Fifth Street (at the left) and Sixth Street (to the right), the church was originally named St. Athanasius and its first location, from 1864, was at Temple and New High streets near the Plaza.

 Just shy of twenty years later and probably a couple of years or so before this photograph was taken, the church moved to its new digs across from Central Park and was later renamed St. Paul’s.
 As the city’s population skyrocketed with the arrival of a direct transcontinental railroad line to Los Angeles in 1885, precipitating the great “Boom of the Eighties” at the end of the decade, and following years saw continued growth, it was decided that a much larger cathedral would replace the church.